 School librarians are responsible for creating an environment where collaboration and creative problem solving operation flourishes.

-The librarian is an eminent communicator who instills warmth passion in others by making them feel that they are prominent members of the team.
+They are eminent communicators who instill warmth passion in others by making them feel they are prominent members of the team.

 He/she will foresee future difficulties and continually retool to meet the challenges.